YahyaGrb/mlflow_rasa_hp/README.md

 This project aims to provide an example on how to use MLFLOW within rasa in order to track `config.yaml` updates impact on the bot performance.

-The `Hyperopt_rasa` serves to automatically track multiple experiements of rasa train on a defined search space using the hyperopt methodology and identifies the best combination.
+It serves to automatically track multiple experiements of rasa train on a defined search space using the hyperopt methodology and identifies the best combination.

 ## Installation